justgage/redwyrms-wiki/Session Notes/Session 2 - From the Grave.md

 At the Chisel, the party met back up with [[Durin McCormick]]Durin McCormick, a dwarf dressed in fancy clothes and a large hat wide-brimmed hat with a colorful feather who had been the companion of [[Diggs Hammerstein]]Diggs Hammerstein.
 They told Durin what had happened to his friends and he filled sadly them in on what Diggs and the others had been working on.
-He told them of the [[dracolich]] naed Kaz-Imir that they had been hunting.
+He told them of the [[Kazimer (the dracolich)]] naed Kaz-Imir that they had been hunting.
 He mentioned that the dragon originally came from the [[Divided Desert]] and had the power to shoot lightning.
 He told the group about the [[Shazi worm]] Shazi worms that had the power to invade your brain and control your actions eventually devouring your brain and taking its place.
 He told them about Sir Galleon [[Galleon Curth]] and ancient dragon battles in the region of Mist Bay.